Licensing Guides

 There are no programs in Louisiana currently accredited by PAHRA, but there are 12 that HVAC Excellence has given accreditation.
 They are:

-Here are two great lists of the best HVAC schools in Louisiana:
+Here's a great list of the best HVAC schools in Louisiana:

 You’ll see that many of the same colleges or programs appear on all these lists.